Alcadramin/zolt/README.md

   </a>
 </p>

-## Zolt - The CLI Spinner That Doesn't Suck (Unlike the Others)
+## Zolt - The CLI Spinner That Doesn't Suck

 ### Why Zolt?!

 Look, we get it.
 You've used **Ora** and a thousand other spinners with a million dependencies.
 Do you _really_ need half the npm registry installed just to show a couple of spinning dots? **Zolt** is here to save you (and your poor hard drive).

 - **No dependencies.** That’s right, Zolt runs without dragging in 500 packages you’ll never care about.
-- **5KB of pure, unadulterated performance.** Yep, just 5KB!
+- **1KB of pure, unadulterated performance.** Yep, just 1KB!
 Smaller than your average tweet.
 - **CommonJS AND ESModules.** We’re fancy like that.

 So if you’re tired of bloated spinners that make you question why you even needed one in the first place, give Zolt a spin (pun intended).